-- petroleum discoveries have been made on the Demir Dagh (Tertiary Pila Spi and Jurassic Butmah, Naokelekan and Sargelu) and Banan (Tertiary Pila Spi and Jurassic Butmah) structures, all located in the Hawler license area, and in the Elephant discovery, located in the Haute Mer A license area; and - data, including seismic, from the Demir Dagh Cretaceous and Banan East Cretaceous intervals have improved understanding of existing fields and reservoirs.
+- petroleum discoveries have been made on the Demir Dagh (Tertiary Pila Spi and Jurassic Butmah, Naokelekan and Sargelu), Banan (Tertiary Pila Spi and Jurassic Butmah) and Zey Gawra (Tertiary Pila Spi) structures, all located in the Hawler license area; and - data, including seismic, from the Demir Dagh Cretaceous and Banan East Cretaceous intervals have improved understanding of existing fields and reservoirs.

 The Corporation has demonstrated, for its operated Hawler licence area, the capability of pursuing its appraisal drilling and testing campaign.
-The largely uninterrupted continuation of production, maintenance and upgrading of facilities, and the export of oil produced from the Demir Dagh Jurassic reservoir and the Demir Dagh and Zey Gawra Cretaceous reservoirs demonstrates the ability of the Corporation to operate the Hawler license area.
+The largely uninterrupted continuation of production, maintenance and upgrading of facilities, and the export of oil produced from the Demir Dagh and Zey Gawra Cretaceous reservoirs demonstrates the ability of the Corporation to operate the Hawler license area.
+The Corporation has gained experience and knowledge regarding such reservoirs and approach to their development.